 Nothing compares to the promise I have in You.

-Jesus Christ, my sure Defense
+Jesus Christ, my sure Defense4.
+Is "why suffering" a valid question?

 And my Savior, ever liveth;